geopython/GeoHealthCheck/docs/install.rst

 Requirements
 ------------

-GeoHealthCheck is built on the awesome Flask microframework and uses Flask-SQLAlchemy for database interaction and Flask-Login for authorization.
+GeoHealthCheck is built on the awesome Flask micro-framework and uses `Flask-SQLAlchemy` for database interaction and Flask-Login for authorization.
-Flask-Migrate with Alembic and Flask-Script support is used for database upgrades.
+`Flask-Migrate` with `Alembic` and `Flask-Script` is used for database upgrades.

-OWSLib is used to interact with OGC Web Services.
+`OWSLib` is used to interact with OGC Web Services.

+`APScheduler` is used to run scheduled healthchecks.

 These dependencies are automatically installed (see below). ``Paver`` is used for installation and management. ``Cron`` is used for scheduling the actual